LowTechCoder/fp-pc-console-backups/README.md

 - NUC i7 NUC 2015
 - AMD big computer with 6600 vid card

-I can for sure get the same backup from the Intel NUC's, but it may be possible to even have the same for my AMD machine as well.
-But I'll probably just do separate backups for the 2 different kinds of computers, just to be on the safe side.
+It does seem like I can just use the same backup for all systems.
+No need to do separate backups for Intel and AMD separately, as far as I can tell.

 ## Backup Steps
-Partition your system like this:
+Partition your system like this.
+It should just be automatic, but make sure efa is sda1 and root is sda2 (the important part is the 1 and 2 is in order.)
-- about 500mb of free space
+- empty space in the beginning of around 349Mib or less
-- about 500mb of efi (depending on the debian 12 install disk you use, this could be fat32 efi or /boot/efi)
+- efa partition: 651Mib (depending on the debian 12 install disk you use, this could be fat32 efi or /boot/efi)
-- about 30gb of /root
+- root partition: 30GiB or more (you'll shrink this down later)

 Install flatpak, vim and gparted with apt, and other needed software.